6 Home Business Ideas to Help You Kick Off Your Next Venture

 Businesses use marketing to get the word out about their own products and services.
 If you have experience in marketing, then why not parlay your skills into your own digital marketing business?

 Today, billions of people around the world are online.
-In fact, one recent study found that as of July 2022, there were an estimated 5 billion people online [11].
-In response to this massive audience, marketing firms are dedicating more and more of their budget every year to digital marketing compared to traditional marketing methods such as television commercials and print advertisements [12].
+Forty-one percent of US adults report almost constantly being online, with another 43 percent online several times a day [8].
+In response to this massive audience, marketing firms are dedicating more and more of their budget every year to digital marketing, which will grow at a projected CAGR of 9.38 percent between 2026 and 2035 [9].

 Starting a home-based marketing business could be a good fit for entrepreneurs with a keen understanding of digital marketing.
 Some of the most common services that digital marketers provide include affiliate marketing, search engine optimization, content creation, and social media management.